bitfield/script/README.md

 Again, the first thing we do is check the error status on the pipe.
 If it's set, we return the zero value (empty string in this case) and the error.

-We then defer closing the pipe, and try to read from it.
-If we get an error reading the pipe, we set the pipe's error status and return the zero value and the error.
+We then try to read the whole contents of the pipe.
+If we get an error on reading, we set the pipe's error status and return the zero value and the error.

 Otherwise, we return the result of reading the pipe, and a nil error.